micbinks - UK holiday, leisure & tourist attraction images

 Dover Castle, Kent - September 2006

-Situated atop the White Cliffs at Dover in Kent is Dover Castle together with its vast network of Secret Wartime Tunnels used to command Operation Dynamo during WWII.
-We visited several exhibitions at the castle, along with the Keep and, of course, the underground tunnels.
+Situated atop the White Cliffs of Dover in Kent is Dover Castle together with its vast network of Secret Wartime Tunnels used to command Operation Dynamo during WWII.
+We visited several exhibitions at the castle, along with the Keep and, of course, toured the amazing underground tunnels.

 The steep walk up to Dover Castle entrance in Kent

-The plan seen here within the castle grounds showed us where most parts of Dover Castle were.
+...found this castle plan board in the grounds which showed where the key areas of Dover Castle were.
 We decided to concentrate mainly on the inside bits owing to the wind and rain.

-It was easy to see why a castle had been built here at Dover, first in 1066 then rebuilt in the 1180s.
+It was easy to see why a castle had been built here at Dover, originally in 1066 then rebuilt in the 1180s.

-A rather commanding view of the castle Keep just poking out above the surrounding wall.
+Here's a rather commanding view of the castle Keep jutting up above the sturdy surrounding wall.

 Keep Yard guide

-Our friend Bob is seen here checking out the notice in the Keep Yard so we can work out what to visit next.
+Our friend Bob checked out the notice in the Keep Yard to decide what part of the castle to visit first...

-The Naafi Officers' Mess at Dover Castle was a good example of how to p*** the visitor off with second rate service, luke warm tea and poor quality food served by kids.
-Give the catering a miss!
+The Naafi Officers' Mess at Dover Castle was a good example of how to p*** the visitors off with second rate service, luke warm tea and poor quality food served by surly kids.
+BYO and give the catering a miss!

-The highlight of our Dover Castle visit was to see the Secret Wartime Tunnels where we walked through an interesting sound and light exhibition of what life was like in the underground hospital during war time.
+The highlight of our Dover Castle visit was the Secret Wartime Tunnels tour.
+First off we walked through an atmospheric sound and light exhibition of what life was like in the underground hospital during war time...

-The plotting room in the Secret Wartime Tunnels for Operation Dynamo and the evacuation of British and French forces from Dunkirk's beaches.
-It was all fascinating stuff and it had us enthralled.
+Here's the plotting room in the Secret Wartime Tunnels for Operation Dynamo and the evacuation of British and French forces from Dunkirk's beaches.
+The castle's tunnels had us enthralled, well worth the visit.

 Some of the stonework at Dover Castle in Kent